Sar1707/InternTask/README.md

-This is a simple Next.js + TypeScript application that allows users to add, search, and delete products using a mock API (db.json).
+This is a simple Next.js + TypeScript application that allows users to add, search, edit and delete products using a mock API (db.json).

 Features

 ✅ Add new products (name, price, category)
 ✅ Search products by name
+✅ Edit products
 ✅ Delete products
 ✅ Responsive UI with Navbar & Footer
 ✅ Uses json-server as a mock API

----

 1. Installation